tojkuv/the-rust-book/error-handling/README.md

 When a `main` function returns a `Result<(), E>`, the execuutable will exit with a value of `0` if `main` returns `Ok(())` and will exit with a nonzero value if `main` returns an `Err` value.
 Executables written in C return integers when they exit: programs that exit successfully return the integer `0`, and programs that error return some integer other than `0`.
 Rust also returns integers from executables to be compatible with this convention.

 The `main` function main return any types that implement [the std::process::Termination trait](https://doc.rust-lang.org/std/process/trait.Termination.html).
-As of this writing, the `Termination` trait is an unstable feature only available in Nightly Rust, so you can't yet implement it for your own types in Stable Rust, but you might be able to someday!
+As of this writing, the `Termination` trait is an unstable feature only available in Nightly Rust, so you can'_t yet implement it for your own types in Stable Rust, but you might be able to someday!

 Now that we've discussed the details of calling `panic!` or returning `Result`, let's return to the topic of how to decide which is appropriate to use in which cases.